- Home

 Component Insights

-The services segment led the market in 2024 with a share of 37.9%.
-The healthcare industry has been investing heavily in IT to develop platforms and digitize data for analytics.
-Most companies require a data analytics component, so they are outsourcing this aspect of their IT.
-As a result, data analytics companies offering comprehensive services have grown, contributing to the segment's expansion.
+The services segment led the market with the largest revenue share of 38.1% in 2025 and is projected to reach at the fastest CAGR during the forecast period.
+The healthcare industry has invested heavily in IT to develop platforms and digitize data for analytics.
+Most companies require a data analytics component and are outsourcing this part of their IT.
+As a result, data analytics companies offering comprehensive services have grown, expanding the segment.
+Increased patient load and rising disease prevalence have generated large amounts of clinical data.
+This puts pressure on the industry to provide better care, improved outcomes, and cost-effective treatments, driving market growth.
+The need to adopt analytical tools for better patient monitoring and enhanced treatment is a key driver of this segment's growth.

 Delivery Mode Insights